Why did the Titanic sub implode?

 The Titan was designed to survive this level of pressure, with two strong titanium domes at either end of the hull linked by a five-inch-thick cylinder of carbon fibre.
 According to reports, it was subjected to rigorous safety checks before every dive to make sure there were no defects or faults in the hull.

-Carbon fibre is an unusual material for a deep-sea submersible because it is far weaker than the solid steel or titanium of which such vessels are usually made.
+Carbon fibre is an unusual material for a deep-sea submersible because it is weaker than the solid steel or titanium of which such vessels are usually made.
+While widely used in aircraft, it was largely untested in deep sea diving.

-That was a calculated choice by OceanGate founder Stockton Rush, who believed that the material was more viable for deep-sea diving than commonly credited.
-Unlike metal, carbon fibre is naturally buoyant beyond 2,000m, meaning the Titan could be far lighter and cheaper than previous subs.
+That was a calculated choice by OceanGate founder Stockton Rush, who believed that the material was more viable for such dives than commonly credited.
+Unlike metal, carbon fibre is naturally buoyant beyond 2,000 metres, meaning the Titan could be far lighter and cheaper than previous subs.

+”You’re remembered for the rules you break,” Rush told YouTuber Alan Estrada in 2021.
+“I’ve broken some rules to make this.
+I think I’ve broken them with logic and good engineering behind me.”

 To offset this weaker material, the Titan was equipped with a “real-time hull health monitoring system” that could, in theory, detect any deformations, cracks, or other faults rapidly enough for the crew to attempt an emergency ascent.

-Yet at such depths, there is very little margin for error.
+Yet such depths offer little margin for error.
 If even one part of the hull fails and lets in water, the pressure would be so great, and the velocity of the incoming liquid so fast, that the sub and its occupants might be torn apart in mere milliseconds, monitoring system or not.

 Indeed, a report in The Wall Street Journal suggests that whatever happened to the Titan happened very fast.